Vyral/base-template/_posts/2020-06-30-no-cape-required.md

 Become a part of our award-winning sell squad and immediately begin serving your community.
 With over 7,000 families served, we know what it takes to come out on top - and we have the tools to help you succeed too\! &nbsp;

-Every agent on our Sell Squad is equipped with these tools:&nbsp;
+Every agent on our Sell Squad is equipped with:&nbsp;

 • 40,000 warm leads on the first day &nbsp;